Skip to content

 3. Include the payload: event name, gclid/fbclid, hashed email, hashed phone, conversion value

-4. In sGTM, create a tag that receives the webhook and forwards the data to Google Ads Offline Conversions and/or Meta CAPI
+4. In your server-side container or integration layer, create a workflow that receives the webhook and forwards the data to Google Ads Offline Conversions, enhanced conversions, and/or Meta CAPI

 5. Test with a known lead and verify the conversion appears in both your ad platform and CRM